uptake/pkgnet/cran-comments.md

 ## v 0.3.0

-### Upcoming submission [ETA December 19th, 2018]
+### Submission on December 19th, 2018

-#### Message
+> This is a major release with several improvements to
-R package diagnostics, report layout, and testing strategy.
-New features and changes are now being tracked in NEWS.md.
+> R package diagnostics, report layout, and testing
+> strategy.
+New features and changes are now being
+> tracked in NEWS.md.
+>

-This NEWS.md file and all
+> This NEWS.md file and all
-  source code is maintained at https://github.com/UptakeOpenSource/pkgnet.
+> source code is maintained at https://github.com/UptakeOpenSource/pkgnet.

+### CRAN Response on December 20th, 2018 (Paraphrased)

+> Dear maintainer,
+>
+> package pkgnet_0.3.0.tar.gz does not pass the incoming checks automatically, please see the following pre-tests: Windows (2 ERRORs) & Debian (1 ERROR)
+>
+> ...
+>
+> Please fix all problems and resubmit a fixed version via the webform.
+>
+> ...
+>
+> Best regards,
+> CRAN teams' auto-check service

+See [#154](https://github.com/UptakeOpenSource/pkgnet/pull/154) for the issue description and fix.

 ---